 Alpha Kappa Lambda was founded on April 22, 1914, by a group of young men attending the University of California, Berkeley.
+The significance of this location is Alpha Kappa Lambda is the first fraternity to be founded on the west coast and work east, where most other fraternities at the time, were founded on the east coast and worked west.
 Its birth, however, dates to 1906 when a group of friends discussed the “need of Christian men for a place to live and study that was within their (financial) means.”

 After assisting in the cleanup of the Great 1906 San Francisco Earthquake, four students re-addressed their desire to organize a house club during a YMCA conference in Pacific Grove, California.
 It was decided to form “Los Amigos” in 1907, which was a house club named from the Spanish translation of “The Friends.”
 Shortly after, seven more men joined Los Amigos.
 Reverend Gail Cleland, one of the original 11 members of Los Amigos, recalled, “When we organized Los Amigos as a house club…house clubs and fraternities were dime a dozen.
 They came, they lived for a few months or a few years, then they went out of existence again.
 But Los Amigos did not go out of existence.”